AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 - Better security and compliance
 - Increased observability

-You will receive both a legacy mesh endpoint and an edge mesh endpoint, when running the `aio api-mesh describe` command.
-Legacy meshes will be deprecated later this year.
 Adobe recommends using edge meshes for the best performance.
 Refer to [Access your mesh URLs](../basic/create-mesh.md#access-your-mesh-urls) for more information.

+After updating your mesh, the `aio api-mesh describe` command contains both a legacy mesh endpoint and an edge mesh endpoint.
+Legacy meshes will be deprecated later this year.

 <InlineAlert variant="info" slots="text"/>

-If you have an allowlist, consider adding the [edge mesh IP addresses](https://www.cloudflare.com/ips/).
+If you have an allowlist, add the [edge mesh IP addresses](https://www.cloudflare.com/ips/).

 The following commands will take slightly longer to complete.
 Consider using [local development](../advanced/developer-tools.md#local-development-files) for testing and development purposes: